Shyrro/Shyrro/README.md

 I'm curious in general and i like to know what's happening outside of the frameworks i chose.
 That is why, my jobs are mostly with React ⚛️.
 I do think that every idea is worth taking, it just needs to be in the right place at the right time.

-I also teach VueJS in a French University in Lille : https://www.fges.eu/
+I also used to teach VueJS in a French University in Lille.

 ### 🌱 I’m currently working on :